 Prosper allows you to check your rates within minutes.
-A full application includes standard personal and financial information and could require you to upload documents.
+A full application includes standard personal and financial information and may require you to upload supporting documents.
 Application decisions are usually made within one week.

 Your application with LendingClub should only take a few minutes to complete.
 From there, it goes to underwriting.
 If all your documents are uploaded correctly, it can take a few business days from start to finish to receive your funds.

 The application process with Upstart is fairly quick.
 While there isn’t a solid start-to-finish time, once your application is approved and you accept an offer, you could see your funds in as little as one business day.
-Note that loans intended for education-related purposes take an additional three days to process.
+Loans intended for education-related purposes take an additional three days to process.

 LendingClub’s total turnaround to funding can be less than a week, beating out Prosper and Upstart.